Please note: this article was last updated in 2010. For the latest information on MindMeister for iOS, please visit mindmeister.com/apps

-We know it’s been a while since we whetted appetites with a preview of our upcoming MindMeister for iPad app, and wanted to give you all an update on its progress.
+We know it’s been a while since we shared our preview of the upcoming MindMeister for iPad app, so we wanted to give you all an update on its progress.

 We mentioned in our teaser that we were aiming for the end of May as a release date.
 Needless to say, that time has come and gone.
 There are a number of reasons for the delay, but mainly it was because a few weeks ago, when testing various online/offline scenarios, we decided to rewrite the entire sync API of the app.
 The new architecture is much more stable and will also allow us to provide real-time collaboration functionality in the iPhone and iPad app in future releases (that is, between mobile apps and the web as well as between mobile apps themselves),

 Needless to say, re-writing an API takes a considerable amount of time and resources.
 We’ve been a bit reticent on posting updates, as it was always one of those, “We’re so close…gimme one more day of code time to sort this out,” which inevitably became a week (or 8).